Squats: How To Squat Properly & Avoid 4 Common Mistakes

-As we get older, most of us find it hard to do squats without making at least one big mistake.
-This is mainly due to developmental changes, but also to our sedentary lifestyle.
+Most of us find it hard to do squats without making at least one big mistake.
+This is mainly due to our sedentary lifestyle.

 - Strengthen your legs, glutes, and many other muscles